Mental health and wellbeing

 Step 1: Take notice

-Enjoy the moment: Walk a different route to work or visit somewhere new (visit our things to do in Herefordshire section for ideas)
+Enjoy the moment: Walk a different route to work or visit somewhere new (visit our things to do section for ideas)

 Step 2: Connect